smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 |Latest cumulative update           | YYYY-MM Cumulative Update for Microsoft server operating system, version 21H2          |                                              |                  |
 |Servicing stack Dynamic Update     | YYYY-MM Servicing Stack Update for Microsoft server operating system, version 21H2     |                                              |                  |

-### Windows 11, version 22H2 and later Dynamic Update packages
+### Windows 11, version 22H2, and later Dynamic Update packages
 **Title** can distinguish each Dynamic Package.
 Latest cumulative updates have the servicing stack embedded.
 The servicing stack is published only if necessary for a given cumulative update.
-Titles below are for Windows 11, version 22H2.
-Windows 11, version 23H2 and 24H2 have a similar format.
+The following titles are for Windows 11, version 22H2.
+Windows 11, version 23H2, and version 24H2 have a similar format:

 | Update packages                   |Title                                                          |
 |-----------------------------------|---------------------------------------------------------------|